 This CEREC Machine Allows For Same Day Crowns

-Since we have a CEREC machine in our office, we can offer same day crowns in Dallas.
+Since we have a CEREC machine in our office and in house dental lab, we can offer same day CEREC crowns in Dallas.
 Our patients can book a morning appointment where we will do an oral exam and get the information we need to mill the crown.
 Then, they can wait or come back to have it placed in their mouth.
 The whole process only takes about two hours.

 Contact us Today For an Appointment

-Call Dr. Jason Roe’s office for an appointment.
+Call Dr. Jason Roe’s office for an appointment for your dental care.
 Our staff can set you up with a comprehensive exam where Dr. Roe will evaluate your teeth.
 He’ll give you all of the options you have to restore your smile.

 We can’t wait to hear from you!
 Call now and we’ll book your appointment.